sinnerschrader/platon/docs/guides-getting-started.md

   ?> In this token we used for the key: **value** a `number` and not a `string`.
 The `number` will be interpreted as a pixel value like in CSS.

-**Tipp:** Sketch does not automatically zoom to the new Artboard.
+**Hint:** Sketch does not automatically zoom to the new Artboard.
 Use `⌘ + 1` to see all Artboards on the current page.

 ![Rendered Color Tile](./_media/04.png)